realA10001986/Time-Circuits-Display/README.md

 - Hold ENTER, the displays show all elements, the top-most display says "LVL"
 - Press ENTER to cycle through the possible levels (1-5)
 - Hold ENTER to use current value and proceed to next display
-- After the third display, "SAVE" is displayed briefly and the menu is left automatically.
+- After the third display, "SAVING" is displayed briefly and the menu is left automatically.

 How to find out the IP address and WiFi status:
 - Hold ENTER to invoke main menu